 IOC consensus statements have been published based on the works of the Medical and Scientific Commission.
 Find out more about these publications and reports.

-IOC consensus statement on the Health Consequences of a saturated Sports Calendar
+IOC Consensus meeting on the Health Consequences of a saturated Sports Calendar

 In 2016, the IOC convened an expert group to review the scientific evidence for the relationship of load and health outcomes in sport.
 This paper summarises the results linking load to risk of illness and overtraining in athletes, and provides athletes, coaches and support staff with practical guidelines for appropriate load management to reduce the risk of illness and overtraining in sport.
 These include guidelines for prescription of training and competition load, as well as for monitoring of training, competition and psychological load, athlete well-being and illness.
 In the process, urgent research priorities were identified.